Home » Reviews » Popular reviews » Lakatabu: A Fragmented Journey of Supernatural Chaos

 Lakatabu centers around the emotional and psychological transformation of its protagonist, Lakatabu (Odunlade Adekola), as he transitions from being an enforcer for the kingpin/king to becoming a vengeful force against the criminal society that betrayed him.
 What drives this shift is the betrayal by the very power structure he once helped elevate, leading him to use his mystical powers and criminal influence for destructive purposes.

 While the film attempts to delve into the broader societal implications of unchecked power and corruption, it ultimately struggles under the weight of convoluted storytelling.
-As the plot unfolds, viewers find it increasingly difficult to remain connected to the narrative.
 The storytelling is marred by a lack of logic and common sense, leaving audiences appalled by the nonsensical developments on screen.

 Key elements that should have served as highlights, such as Lakatabu’s supernatural powers, come across as unconvincing.
 Despite his formidable abilities, the film showcases an overwhelming reliance on conventional weaponry, reducing the supernatural to mere spectacle.
 The moments that do attempt to demonstrate his powers are few and far between, often overshadowed by melodrama and gunfire.
 When traditional methods fail, Lakatabu’s response is dismay rather than the strength one might expect from a character endowed with such extraordinary capabilities.